hadigilan/secular_increase_in_cash/README.md

 ![timeseries](https://user-images.githubusercontent.com/81563436/222896767-605bacb9-0e9f-4a8b-94cd-35e13a71a507.png)

+"Understanding this phenomenon, many argue, may help us tease out the reasons for the slow recovery from the Great Recession" (Sánchez and Yurdagul, 2013)

 # The factors
 To describe the observed trend in the time series of US firms' cash holdings, authors introduce different factors from different perspectives.